-Found this article relevant?Barry Michaels, Nasri Atallah, Leeron Hoory and one other person found this witty
+Found this article relevant?Matt Berry, Nasri Atallah, Leeron Hoory and one other person found this witty

 New York City is a metropolis of extreme light and darkness.
 It is not only a cultural and economic capital; a tourist hub famous for the blinding lights of Time Square.
 It is also home to stark paradoxes, massive and unjust disparities.
 The image that the city projects and the actual of experience of those who live within it are starkly contrasted.

 Recently, two books, Tales of Two Cities and Nonstop Metropolis, address this issue.
 Though they differ in vision and method, at the core, both ask similar questions about the same place, with the understanding that inequality in NYC is increasing.
 They seek to answer: how do we make sense of a city that is both glamorous and demoralizing, the center for “capital and for attacks on capital” a “labyrinth in which some are lost and some find what they are looking for,” Rebecca Solnit writes in her introduction to Nonstop Metropolis, the final instalment of a trilogy of atlases including New Orleans and San Francisco.

 In his introduction to Tales of Two Cities, John Freeman writes about his brother who stayed in a homeless shelter while he lived in an apartment on the Upper West Side.
 He writes of this uncomfortable and awkward family divide of economic disparity, “The reasons it exists are as complex as the reason why my brother wound up in a shelter.
 Inequality is not an issue of us and them, the rich and the poor.
 You often see these same so-called divisions within one family, like mine.”